WickyUdara/Chest-X-Ray-Pneumonia-Detection/readme.md

 ## 🎯 Overview

-ChestXRay AI Analyzer is a **production-ready FastAPI backend** that provides AI-powered pneumonia detection from chest X-ray images.
+ChestXRay AI Analyzer is a **production-ready System** that provides AI-powered pneumonia detection from chest X-ray images.
 Built with a custom Convolutional Neural Network (CNN), this system offers fast, accurate, and reliable pneumonia screening to assist healthcare professionals in clinical decision-making.

 ### Key Features